 ACTIVITY Projects meeting the requirements in Column 1 below and all conditions of NYDGP-15 may proceed without receiving prior written approval from the New York District however you must submit a completed compliance certification form to this office within 30 days of completing the work.
 All activities in Columns 2 and 3 below require, at minimum, notification prior to the commencement of work and the work shall not proceed until you receive written authorization from the New York District that the work may proceed.
-CATEGORY Prior Notification to New York District Not Required Prior Notification to New York District Required NYDGP-15 Not Applicable (a) All Activities i.
-Coastal Zone Activities located outside of the Coastal Zone, or located within the Coastal Zone but outside of designated Special Management Areas.
-Activities located within Special Management Areas in the Coastal Zone: The Long Island Sound Regional Coastal Management Program; Local Waterfront Revitalization Programs; Significant Coastal Fish and Wildlife Habitats; Scenic Areas of State Significance; and Harbor Management Plans. ii.
-Endangered Species Activities that have no effect upon federal threatened or endangered species, or their critical habitat (see attached list).
-Activities that may affect federal threatened or endangered species, or their critical habitat.
-Activities that may jeopardize the continued existence of federal threatened or endangered species, or result in the likelihood of the destruction or adverse modification of critical habitat. iii.
-Wild and Scenic Rivers Activities that are not located in the Upper Delaware National Wild and Scenic River or in any tributary that discharges directly into it.
-Activities located in the Upper Delaware National Wild and Scenic River or in any tributary that discharges directly into it.
+CATEGORY Prior Notification to New York Prior Notification to New York NYDGP-15 Not Applicable District Not Required District Required (a) All Activities - i.
+Coastal Zone Activities located outside of the Coastal Activities located within Special Zone, or located within the Coastal Management Areas in the Coastal Zone but outside of designated Special Zone: The Long Island Sound Management Areas.
+Regional Coastal Management Program; Local Waterfront · Revitalization Programs; Significant Coastal Fish and Wildlife Habitats; Scenic Areas of State Significance; and Harbor Management Plans. and Harbor Wanagement Hans. ii.
+Endangered Species Activities that have no effect upon Activities that may affect federal Activities that may jeopardize the continued federal threatened or endangered threatened or endangered species, or existence of federal threatened or species, or their critical habitat (see their critical habitat. endangered species, or result in the attached list). likelihood of the destruction or adverse • modification of critical habitat. iii.
+Wild and Scenic Activities that are not located in the Activities located in the Upper Rivers Upper Delaware National Wild and Delaware National Wild and Scenic KIVOIS.
+Scenic River or in any tributary that River or in any tributary that discharges directly into it. discharges directly into it. , ,